You will need to pay a $50 non-refundable application fee when you submit your application.

 Atlanta, GA 30303

-The institute coordinates both graduate and undergraduate admissions.
+The institute coordinates graduate and undergraduate admissions.
 Students seeking an undergraduate degree will apply through university admissions and receive additional support from the central office.